Morphea (mor-FEE-uh) is a rare skin condition that causes painless, discolored patches on your skin.

 - Widespread areas of hardened, discolored skin.
 Numerous new patches of hard, discolored skin may seem to join together, a condition known as generalized morphea.

 - Eye damage.
-Children with head and neck morphea may experience unnoticeable, permanent eye damage.
+Children with head and neck morphea may experience unnoticeable but permanent eye damage.